Sailing & Exploring the Hebrides

-Sail with Eda Frandsen as she explores the Inner Hebrides of Scotland.
+Sail with classic boat Eda Frandsen as she explores the Inner Hebrides of Scotland.

 Join us for an unforgettable 7-day adventure sailing holiday discovering the secrets of the Western Isles.